-- 8.1 Attorney ad litem.
-The Court will appoint an attorney ad litem under TEC § 53.104 to represent the interests of decedent's unknown heirs, known heirs whose whereabouts are unknown and known heirs having a legal disability, unless the application indicates another will of the testator has previously been admitted to probate. - 8.2 Application and proof.
+After Death of Testator".
 Both the application and the proof of death and other facts (POD) must state the reason the applicant was not in default for failing to probate the will sooner.
 The POD needs to prove that applicant was not in default.
 It's not enough, for example, that the applicant didn't have money to probate the will earlier or that the heirs had previously agreed not to probate the will.
-The application and proof of death also each need to list the decedent's heirs, their names, addresses, age and relationship to the decedent. - 8.3 Disinterested-witness heirship testimony.
+The application and proof of death also each need to list the decedent's heirs, their names, addresses, age and relationship to the decedent.

+- 8.3 Disinterested-witness heirship testimony.
 In addition to the POD testimony discussed in 8.2 above, the Court requires the testimony of one disinterested witness who can identify the decedent's heirs-at-law.
 This witness will testify in open court, and the applicant's attorney needs to prepare a written statement of the witness's testimony, phrased as court testimony.
 Parts of § 203.002 of the Texas Estates Code provide some useful ideas about the testimony necessary for establishing a testator's heirs; see the following parts of the sample affidavit set out in § 203.002: numbers 1-5, and then 6-8 as needed.
-Include testimony that the witness does not take under the will or by intestacy. - 8.4 Order.
+Include testimony that the witness does not take under the will or by intestacy.
+The written testimony shall be prepared, signed, subscribed, and sworn to by the witness, and submitted to the Court (via e-file) prior to the hearing. - 8.4 Order.
 The order must include a finding that the applicant was not in default for failing to probate the will within four years of decedent's death. - 8.5 Special form of posting plus either personal service or affidavit waiving citation and waiving objection.
-TEC § 258.051 requires personal service upon all of the decedent's heirs who are not applicants or affidavits from such individuals (or, if another will of decedent has previously been admitted to probate, service on or affidavits from all beneficiaries of that will). § 258.051 requires that the notice or the affidavit must contain: (1) a statement that the testator's property will pass to the testator's heirs if the will is not admitted to probate (or, if another will of decedent has previously been admitted to probate, to those beneficiaries), (2) a statement that the person offering the testator's will for probate may not be in default for failing to present the will for probate during the four- year period immediately following the testator's death and (3) if the affidavit option is chosen, that the heir does not object to the offer of the testator's will for probate. - 8.6 Hearing on the record.
+Pursuant to the Court's Administrative Order Regarding Applications to Probate a Will More Than Four Years After the Testator's Death the Court finds that the statutory requirements of Texas Estates Code § 258.051 are insufficient and therefore requires citation or notice shall be issued, served, and returned in the manner specified by the Court's Administrative Order Regarding Applications to Probate a Will More Than Four Years After the Testator's Death. - 8.6 Hearing on the record.
 The hearing for probating a will more than four years after a testator's death must be on the record because of the heirship testimony and the extra proof required in the POD.